 Otherwise, what’s done is done, and I am pretty happy with these models.
 Now, on the the daunting stuff.

 The N Scale Architect Smelter is not a kit for the faint of heart; the instructions are spartan, the diagrams are overwrought, and I’ve found several major mistakes in the design already.
-For starters, the tab-and-slot system is, apparently, not a system at all, but a suggestion.
+For starters, the tab-and-slot system is apparently not a system at all, but a suggestion.
 The tabs and slots simply don’t line up!
 At first, I was thinking I must have gotten things wrong, but the parts are so unique that it would be impossible to mix up one wall for another.
 Oh, well.
-I can trim tabs until the cows come home, but that will definitely add some hours to the kit.
+I can trim tabs until the cows come home, but that will definitely add some hours to the kit, and could get messy.